corda/corda-docs-portal/content/en/platform/corda/4.4/open-source/app-upgrade-notes.md

 * Change the flow that calls `FinalityFlow`.
 * Change or create the flow that will receive the finalised transaction.
 * Make sure your application’s minimum and target version numbers are both set to 4 (see Step 2.
-Adjust the version numbers in your Gradle build files.
+Adjust the version numbers in your Gradle build files).

 #### Upgrading a non-initiating flow